Sunlight Financial Holdings In - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Sunlight Financial Holdings Inc. (SUNL, Financial) Lacked Effective Internal Controls Over Accounting and Reporting of Non-Cash Advance Receivables
+What is this Case About: Sunlight Financial Holdings Inc. (SUNL) Lacked Effective Internal Controls Over Accounting and Reporting of Non-Cash Advance Receivables

 During the class period, defendants failed to disclose that the Company lacked: (1) effective underwriting and risk evaluation with respect to its contractor advance program; (2) the oversight and periodic monitoring systems necessary to timely detect bad debt associated with its contractor advance program; and (3) effective internal controls over accounting and reporting of non-cash advance receivables.